Introduction to Malbolge

 - branch

-Then each instruction is located where it is part of a 2-cycle.
+Then each instruction is located where it is part of a

-So the first time it will do what is desired, the next time it will do
+2-cycle.
+So the first time it will do what is desired, the

-nothing at all, then the next time each will do the correct thing
+next time it will do nothing at all, then the next time each will do

-then branch to each of the branches (this can work since the branch
+execute the routine, then branch to each of the branches (this can

-target is not coded with the branch, it's in data segment.
-Thus
+work since the branch target is not coded with the branch, it's in

-the same branch can jump to multiple different locations.)
-So why
+data segment.
+Thus the same branch can jump to multiple

-branch to a branch instead of going to the final location
+different locations.)
+So why branch to a branch instead of

-directly??
-Because the side effect of a branch is to permute the
+of a branch is to permute the instruction just before the branch

-code, then chaining through the branches, restores the code (if
+target!
+Thus executing the code, then chaining through the

-2-cycle) to the original state.
+branches, restores the code (if 2-cycle) to the original state.

 Many modifications are possible: pre-munging, munge as you go,